 Since we first met Leah Messer nearly a decade ago, the Teen Mom 2 star has taken us along for the emotional and inspiring journey of her daughter Aliannah’s battle with muscular dystrophy.
-In the early days of Teen Mom 2, Leah, her ex Corey Simms, and fans alike were thrilled to learn that she finally had a diagnosis — Titin’s muscular dystrophy, a rare form of the disease that hadn’t ever been seen in children — but worried about what that meant for her future.
+In the early days of the show, Leah, her ex Corey Simms, and fans alike were thrilled to learn that she finally had a diagnosis — Titin’s muscular dystrophy, a rare form of the disease that hadn’t ever been seen in children — but worried about what that meant for her future.
 Now, an expert — who has never treated Ali — is weighing in on her condition.

 The average life expectancy for someone with Duchenne muscular dystrophy — the most common kind — is 26 years old.
 However, these statistics range greatly depending on the kind of MD the patient has, and there’s no definite answer when it comes to Titin’s for Ali, being that she’s the youngest person (and one of about 20 patients total) with this form of the disease.

-When Ali’s long-term doctor revealed the diagnosis, he told Leah and Corey, that — over time — Ali would lose muscle strength and respiratory function and will likely be confined to a wheelchair at one point.
-However, Ali’s parents have made sure that they won’t let her condition slow her down, and on countless occasions they’ve praised her for being an inspiration and never letting her disease slow her down.
+When Ali’s long-term doctor revealed the diagnosis, he told Leah and Corey, that — over time — Ali would lose muscle strength and respiratory function and will likely be confined to a wheelchair eventually.
+However, Ali’s parents have made sure that they won’t let her condition slow her down, and on countless occasions, they’ve praised her for being an inspiration.

-In a new Instagram post, Leah gushed, “Muscular dystrophy won’t stop our girl!
+In a recent Instagram post, Leah gushed, “Muscular Dystrophy won’t stop our girl!
 We always want her to know that if she can dream it, then she can do it!
 We believe in her like she believes in herself!”

 Yes, MD is a genetic disorder and can be inherited from one’s parents.
 Because of this, Ali’s doctor, Dr. Tsao, wanted Ali’s twin sister Aleeah (aka Gracie) to be checked — but thankfully, she got a great bill of health.